 6. The Website Isn’t Mobile-Friendly

 If your website loads its desktop version when opened on a mobile phone, you’re still living in the dark ages of the internet.

-A website that isn’t mobile-optimized will typically look awkward, have slower loading times, and be difficult to read.
+A website that isn’t mobile-optimised will typically look awkward, have slower loading times, and be difficult to read.

-Most modern websites have an optimized mobile version in addition to their conventional desktop version.
+Most modern websites have an optimised mobile version in addition to their conventional desktop version.
 And many themes have dedicated mobile customisation options.

 How To Fix

 Hire a website designer.
 A website designer will build your website while keeping mobile best practices in mind.